 Show the Location Path of Current Wallpaper in Mac OS X

-Ever set a desktop background picture and have no idea where the original wallpaper image is stored?
-Or maybe you’ve wondered where that default background image is stored so you can share it with your iOS device?
-Me too, and using a defaults write debug command, you can display the full path to the currently active desktop image, directly on the wallpaper itself.
+Ever set a desktop background picture on the Mac and have no idea where the original wallpaper image is stored in OS X?
+Maybe you set an image from the web and lost it, or maybe you’ve wondered where that default background image is stored so you can share it with your iOS device or another Mac?
+Me too, and there’s a way to quickly find the original file location of what is set as the desktop wallpaper on a Mac.

 - Launch Terminal in /Applications/Utilities/